- Solid medium coverage

 Milk Makeup concealer is a buildable, medium to full coverage concealer.
 According to the brand website, it is supposed to apply seamlessly onto any areas of concern, from under eyes to blemishes to hyperpigmentation, and to offer a “flexible finish.”
 To achieve this, they utilize an ingredient called marshmallow root extract, which has elastic properties that help the concealer seamlessly layer over skin.
 In addition, the concealer has chamomile in it that helps calm redness and soothe skin.
 It is vegan and cruelty free.

-The concealer was the product I was most excited to try during this brand test.
+I was excited to review this Milk Makeup Flex concealer.
 The claims sounded super promising and are all things I want out of a concealer.
 I picked up the shades Fair, Light, and Buff to test out.
 I went in under my eyes with Fair first and that seemed like a pretty spot on match.
 The concealer blended out flawlessly with the brush I used.
 I would say I got a solid medium coverage with Flex Concealer.
 It did conceal, but there was still some darkness peeking through.
 It did set down pretty nicely, however I’d still recommend setting it with a powder.

 Quick Rating Rundown